-Because the experience of enjoying something, eating a good meal for instance, is also controlled by other chemicals called opioids.
+Because the experience of enjoying something, eating a good meal for instance, is also controlled by other agents called opioids.

-Dopamine is also involved in certain sensations that are opposite to the sensations of pleasure and reward.
+Dopamine is also involved in certain sensations that are very different to the sensations of pleasure.

-For instance, research has shown that dopamine is also produced when a person experiences fear and stress.
+For instance, you also produce dopamine when you experiences fear and stress.

-To make us more alert in order to help us deal with the situation at hand, and also to help us learn to avoid similar situations in the future.
+To make you more alert and able to deal with the situation at hand.
+And also to help you learn to avoid similar situations in the future.

 Dopamine also plays a big role in regulating bodily movement.